Agnico Eagle: LaRonde gold mine

-The LaRonde mine, formerly Dumagami Mine, is located alongside the Trans-Canada highway in the Abitibi-Témiscamingue region between Cadillac and Val-d’or, Quebec.
+The LaRonde mine, formerly Dumagami Mine, is located alongside the Trans-Canada highway in the Abitibi-Témiscamingue region between Rouyn-Noranda and Val-d'or, Quebec.

-LaRonde's Penna shaft, also known as shaft 3, is believed to be the deepest single lift shaft in the Western Hemisphere, descending more than three kilometres below the surface.
+LaRonde's Penna shaft, also known as shaft 3, is believed to be the deepest single lift shaft in the Western Hemisphere, descending more than three kilometres (or 9800 ft) below the surface.
 It is estimated to have the longest potential lifespan of Agnico Eagle's six operating mines, estimated to be approximately 35 years once completed, from 1988 to 2023.
 The lifespan is now expected to run until 2032.
-The operation currently mines gold, zinc, copper and silver ores and employees 1,042 workers.
+The operation currently mines gold, zinc, copper and silver ores and employs 1,042 workers.